 6400.2 Physician Services to Children Under 21.--Federal financial participation (FFP) under Medicaid is not available for physician services provided to a child under 21 unless the physician provider meets at least one of the following criteria:

-A. Is certified in family practice or pediatrics by the medical specialty board recognized by the American Board of Medical Specialties for family practice or pediatrics
+A. Is certified in family practice or pediatrics by the medical specialty board recognized by the American Board of Medical Specialties for family practice or pediatrics or is certified in family practice or pediatrics by the Americian Osteopathic Association;

 B. Is employed by or affiliated with a Federally qualified health center as defined in §1905(l)(2)(B) of the Act;